Puyo Puyo Tetris 2 continues the puzzle mayhem on December 8

 The game also promises improved online features, including game-specific leagues.

 Puyo Puyo Tetris 2 will support Xbox Smart Delivery.
 So if you buy the Xbox One version of the game, you’ll be able to upgrade to the Xbox Series X version for free.
-Sega is also promising that those who buy the digital version of the PS4 game will get a copy of the PS5 version, so it’s the same effect as Smart Delivery.
+Sega is also promising that those who buy the digital or physical version of the PS4 game will get a copy of the PS5 version, so it’s the same effect as Smart Delivery.